 Are Truck And Car Accident Cases Different

 For instance, a truck driver needs to have a special license that is obtained after undergoing specific training.
-Truck drivers are also required to have specialized and formal education and information about how to handle and drive their trucks.
+Truck drivers are also required to have specialized and formal education and information on how to handle and drive their trucks.
 A truck driver needs to have special instruction in driving a truck, loading and unloading it, and how to drive it safely.
 Such requirements are not needed of other vehicle drivers, other than having a standard license to drive.

-So, if you have been injured in a truck accident, and the driver of the truck did not have the required training, then you can sue the driver for violation of such rules.
-If the trucking company failed to provide their drivers with adequate instruction about operating the trucks, or if the company hired the truck driver without checking his credentials and driving qualifications, then you can also sue the trucking company for your injuries or any death resulting from the truck accident.
+So, if you have been injured in a truck accident and the driver of the truck did not have the required training, then you can sue the driver for violation of such rules.
+If the trucking company failed to provide their drivers with adequate instruction about operating the trucks, or if the company hired the truck driver without checking his or her credentials and driving qualifications, then you can also sue the trucking company for your injuries or any death resulting from the truck accident.

 No such option is available in the case of accidents involving other vehicles and small cars, as the drivers of such vehicles are not regulated by any special laws, nor can you hold anyone responsible for such inexperienced drivers (other than the drivers themselves).